Adjunct EMDR For Focused Trauma Work

 Process a specific trauma or memory that's holding them back

-Work with somatic symptoms like chronic pelvic pain, migraines, or autoimmune flare-ups that may be linked to unresolved trauma
+Work with somatic symptoms like chronic pelvic pain, migraines, or autoimmune flare-ups to help desensitize pain

 When Adjunct EMDR Is A Good Fit